When approaching a new business idea there is always a lot of uncertainty, you think of things such as:

 For example, if a builder is building a house there are plans and there is a building in front of them, you have bricks, cement and you have something that you can see which is tangible.

-With software, we don’t have this luxury.
-We try to list the functionality that a program should have, which is quite a complex undertaking.
+With software, we don’t have this luxury of designing something we can see with our eyes.
+We try to use our imagination to visualise the functionality that a program should have, which is quite a complex undertaking.

 One of the biggest problems with it being so abstract is that the customer and user can have totally different ideas on what a given piece of functionality should do!
 As such, the developer could get to the point of having built this metaphorical house without it actually being what the customer wanted!